-- Improvements in children and young people's wellbeing - Children and young people from across our diverse populations access and engage with specialist mental health services equitably

-- Reduced waiting times from referral to treatment to receive specialist child and adolescent mental health services (CAMHS) support. - The mental health and wellbeing needs of children and young people are identified quicker and they are able to access support quicker meaning their needs are less likely to escalate. - Improved knowledge and skills on mental health and wellbeing for everyone working with children and young people in Greenwich - More timely identification, interventions and support for perinatal mental health to reduce and prevent need escalating. - Increased awareness of the range of services on offer - Services will be better able to support children and young people experiencing a mental health crisis meaning there are fewer preventable hospital admissions.
+- Improvements in children and young people's wellbeing. - Children and young people from across our diverse populations access and engage with specialist mental health services equitably. - Reduced waiting times from referral to treatment for specialist child and adolescent mental health services (CAMHS). - The mental health and wellbeing needs of children and young people are identified quicker and they are able to access support quicker meaning their needs are less likely to escalate. - Improved knowledge and skills on mental health and wellbeing for everyone working with children and young people in Greenwich. - More timely identification, intervention and support for perinatal mental health to prevent symptoms worsening. - Increased awareness of the range of services on offer. - Services will be better able to support children and young people experiencing a mental health crisis meaning there are fewer preventable hospital admissions.